-This rare landscape unites a wealth of varied features: downland dip slope and coastal plain, river and streams, ancient woodland, arable and pasture, grazing marsh and watermeadows.
-This fascinating variety of landscape character can be clearly seen in the map above.
+This rare landscape unites a wealth of varied features: downland dip slope and coastal plain, river and stream valleys, ancient woodland and hedgerows, arable and pasture, fenland grazing marsh and watermeadows, in a medieval village landscape.
+This fascinating variety of landscape character can be clearly seen in the aerial photo above.

 Although our area is sometimes referred to as part of the 'Lower Arun Valley', we call it the "Mid Arun Valley".
 We do this to emphasise the important position of the MAVES project area in between the coastal estuary plain south of the railway, and, north of the A27, the upstream Arun-Rother area with its many wildlife designated sites (SSSI, SPA, SAC, RAMSAR).